 Huge explosion and vibration reported in Karnataka's Shivamogga

-New Delhi, Jan 21: A loud explosion was reported in Karnataka's Shivamogga district around 10.15 pm Thursday.
+New Delhi, Jan 21: At least six dead after major explosion was reported in Karnataka's Shivamogga district around 10.15 pm Thursday.

 According to reports, the blast and vibration in Shivamogga was caused by a box of dynamite exploding at the Railway Crusher Plant near Hunasodu of the district.
 Over 7 workers from Bihar found dead and more casualties feared.
 However, the concerned authorities are yet to confirm.